cloudnative-pg/cloudnative-pg.github.io/content/blog/interview-vito-botta-brella/index.md

 ## Keeping it simple for the team

-As the only team member with deep Kubernetes experience, Vito values CloudNativePG’s simplicity.
+Vito, who is the Brella team member with the deepest Kubernetes experience, values CloudNativePG's simplicity.
 It helps keep Brella’s architecture approachable for teammates who are still learning infrastructure administration.
 Compared to other PostgreSQL operators like Zalando or Crunchy, Vito finds CloudNativePG more streamlined and better integrated into Kubernetes from the ground up.

 ## A lifelong passion for technology
 Vito’s fascination with computers began at age six.
 By eight, he was developing